-You’ll be required to demonstrate your commitment to teaching in the Lifelong Learning Sector both in your application and during your interview.
+You’ll be required to demonstrate your commitment to teaching in the Further Education sector both in your application and during your interview.

 We’re committed to promoting equality of opportunity for all regardless of age, gender, ethnicity, disability and sexual orientation.
 We aim to ensure that course participants are representative of the diverse society in which we live.